I am so excited to share my very first blog income report! I am completely shocked and really happy.

 Clearly I can’t quit my day job yet, but I am still excited that I have proven I can make money online from blogging.

-What’s happened since I published MY First income report
+What’s happened since I published my first income report

 Although I published this income report in 2015, I wanted to update this blog post and share that I have now been blogging for more than five years.